-You can lower the risk of getting Mycoplasma genitalium by using condoms during sexual activity.
+You can lower the risk of getting Mycoplasma genitalium by using condoms during sex.

 It can be spread from person to person through contact with the feces (stool) of people who are infected.
 This can happen during mouth-to-anus contact (rimming) or from contaminated food, water, or objects.

 - Fever, tiredness, loss of appetite, nausea and vomiting